What is this medication

 It treats notoriously difficult-to-manage pain syndromes in the United States:

 - Diabetic Neuropathy: Frequently the first-line prescription for treating the severe, burning pain in the extremities caused by chronic high blood sugar.
+(See our guide on nerve pain relief).

 - Postherpetic Neuralgia: Utilized to manage the agonizing nerve pain that persists long after a shingles (Herpes Zoster) outbreak clears.